 If a veteran you love has mesothelioma, they may meet many of the requirements listed above.
 This is because many cases of mesothelioma stem from asbestos exposure during military service, and the cancer is almost always rated as a 100% disability by the VA.

-Further, a 100% disability rating typically allows veterans with mesothelioma to access almost $4,000 a month through disability compensation.
+Further, a 100% disability rating typically allows veterans with mesothelioma to access over $4,000 a month through disability compensation.

 Call (877) 450-8973 to get help accessing all the VA benefits you’re entitled to.